Premium Backyard Homes

 Yes, the permit fee is included in the base price.

-The home is built on an insulated, poured concrete pad foundation surrounded by a 4′-deep barrier wall.
+Each Petite Homes model is built on an insulated, poured concrete pad foundation surrounded by a 4′-deep barrier wall, ensuring the best insulation and protection from frost, water, and rodents.

 Connections to utilities such as hydro and sewage vary depending on site conditions and municipal regulations.
 We’ll provide an estimate for you once we’ve reviewed your property.